Last updated on

 - 1 cup sour cream

-- 4 oz green chiles
+- 4 ounces green chilies

-- ½ cup monterey jack cheese shredded
+- ½ cup Monterey Jack cheese shredded

-- 1 cup shredded mexican blend cheese
+- 1 cup Mexican blend cheese shredded

 - In a pyrex measuring cup add 2 cups water and 2 chicken bouillon cubes.
-Microwave on high fortwo minutes.
+Microwave on high for two minutes.
 Set aside.

 - Assemble the tortillas by splitting the mixture evenly between 8 tortillas.
-Divide 2 cups of monterey jack cheese and evenly top each of the chicken mixture in the 8 tortillas.
+Divide 2 cups of Monterey jack cheese and evenly top each of the chicken mixture in the 8 tortillas.
 Roll tightly and place the seam side down in the baking dish.
 Set aside.

 - In a saucepan over medium heat add butter and allow to melt.
 Once melted add flour and whisk together.